-Yum China Holdings, Inc. (NYSE: YUMC) announced the launch of two new KFC restaurants in the gas stations of China Petrochemical Corp.
-(Sinopec) and China National Petroleum Corp.
-(CNPC).
+Yum China Holdings, Inc. (NYSE: YUMC) announced on Thursday the launch of two new KFC restaurants in the gas stations of China Petrochemical Corporation ("Sinopec") and China National Petroleum Corporation ("CNPC").

-The Shanghai-based company, which also operates Taco Bell and Pizza Hut in China, said in a statement after markets closed on Wednesday that its KFC restaurant at the CNPC gas station in the Kunming, Yunnan Province, opened on Tuesday.
-Its restaurant at the Sinopec gas station in the Dalian, Liaoning Province, is set to open Dec.
-23.
+The Shanghai-based company, which also operates Taco Bell and Pizza Hut, said in a statement yesterday after the markets closed that its KFC restaurant at the CNPC gas station in the Kunming, Yunnan Province opened on Tuesday.
+Meanwhile, its restaurant at the Sinopec gas station in the Dalian, Liaoning Province is set to open Dec.
+23, Yum China said.

 The news today follows a KFC pilot franchised restaurant opening at a CNPC gas station located in Tangshan, Hebei Province, in October 2018.
 Yum China said after a few months the restaurant “thrived,” from the synergies the company and CNPC were able to achieve together.
 Earlier this year, Reuters reported that the company would further its partnership with the two Chinese gas stations.

 "We are delighted that within a year, our collaborations with Sinopec and CNPC are already starting to bear fruit.
 The first franchised gas station restaurants represent an important milestone in our long-term strategic partnership with both companies,” Joey Wat, the chief executive officer of Yum China said in a statement today.

 He added, "Together with Sinopec and CNPC, we are committed to building a successful business model and creating innovation-driven growth together."

 Following the report, shares in Yum China were trading 38 cents higher to $47.90 apiece by midday.